This PDF is the current document as it appeared on Public Inspection on 07/02/2014 at 08:45 am.

 - Submit an Intra-Round Bid (see herein for discussion of Intra-Round Bids); or

-A bidder may be bound by that bid or, indeed, by any other bid which BOEM determines is a winning bid in the award stage.
+In this scenario, the bidder is effectively “frozen” through future auction rounds for as long as its bid for that LA remains uncontested.
+Moreover, the bidder may be bound by that bid or, indeed, by any other bid which BOEM determines is a winning bid in the award stage.
 Hence, a bidder cannot drop an uncontested bid.
-In no scenario can a bidder be relieved of any of its bids from previous or future rounds until a determination is made in the award stage about the LAs won by the bidder.
+In no scenario can a bidder be relieved of any of its bids from any round until a determination is made in the award stage about the LAs won by the bidder.

-If a bidder's bid is not being carried forward by BOEM, a bidder with an eligibility of one (that is, a bidder who submitted a live bid for either the North LA or the South LA in the previous round) may:
+If a bidder's bid is not being carried forward by BOEM (i.e., a contested bid), a bidder with an eligibility of one (that is, a bidder who submitted a live bid for Start Printed Page 38066either the North LA or the South LA in the previous round) may:

 - Submit a live bid for either the North LA or the South LA;